 What Is an Inch-to-Foot Conversion Really

 We use inches and feet so often they feel like the same language.
-They're not.
+Now, they're not.
 They're cousins — related, but speaking different dialects.

 An inch is 1/12 of a foot.
-That's it.
 The whole system builds on twelves, not tens.
-In practice, which is exactly why mental math trips people up.
-Now, our brains want base ten.
+Now, that's it.
+Worth adding: our brains want base ten.
+Which is exactly why mental math trips people up.
 The imperial system refuses to cooperate.

 The math behind 73 inches